 These systematic variations are often surprising.
-There is a systematic contrast between voiced and voiceless [l] in English, e.g., blue [bluw] plow [plaw] leaf [liyf] clap [klæp]
+There is a systematic contrast between voiced and voiceless [l] in English, e.g.,

+voiced voiceless

+blue [bluw] plow [plaw]

+leaf [liyf] clap [kļæp]

-The two kinds of [l]s appear in non-overlapping environments, so they are in complementary distribution.
+The two kinds of [1]s appear in different environments, so they are in complementary distribution.
 They never occur in the same environment.

 [1] and [1] are phonetically distinct, but phonologically the same.
 English speakers perceive them as the same sound.
 A phoneme is the linguistic term for a group of sounds that do not contrast.
 Phonemes are the difference between phonetics and phonology.
-Phonetics looks at the bare sounds, phonology analyzes the ways that human languages group phones into sound categories or phonemes.
+Phonetics analyzes physical sounds or [phones], phonology analyzes the ways that human languages group phones into sound categories or /phonemes/.
 Phonemes are predictable phonetic variants that are 1. phonetically similar, and 2. in complementary distribution.
 The phonetically similar variants of a phoneme are allophones.